gajin7/Warehouse2021/README.md

 # Warehouse2021
-.Net + Angular web application for warehouse management
+#.Net + Angular web application for warehouse management

+#Tehnical documentation about this can be found in DiplomskiRadJovanGajin.docx document on this repository.